oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/GaussianImageFilter/README.md

 file into it.
 This will allow the program to find the file and continue the debug session.

-To debug the gaussian blur program, either choose from the IDE's run menu start debugging or hit F5 on the keyboard.
+To debug the program, either choose from the IDE's run menu 'Start debugging' or hit F5 on the keyboard.
-The debug launch.json configuration file has been set to halt the program at the first line of code after main().
+The debug launch.json configuration file defines the debug session to:
+* To halt the program at the first line of code after main().
 Use the GUI debug panel's buttons to step over code (key F10) lines to see the program advance.
 Breakpoints can be set either in the main code or the kernel code.